akshay-git-sys/leads-assessment/README.md

 # Lead Management Application

 This project is a **Next.js** frontend application designed to create, view, and manage leads.
-It includes both public and internal UIs:

-- A **public form** for prospects to submit their information.
-- An **internal dashboard** for authorized users to view and update lead information.
+It includes both public and internal UIs, allowing prospects to submit their information and authorized users to view and update lead information through an admin dashboard.

 ## Features